thehyperadvisor/cldstk-deploy/README.md

     `python cldstk-deploy.py setup all`

 3. Download the Apache Cloudstack RPMS and Systemtemplates using the "get rpmversion=" and "get systemtemplate=" options.
+(OPTIONAL) - if you use "Internet" installation type.

     `python cldstk-deploy.py get rpmversion=4.3`